Mean uniformly stable function and its application to almost sure stability analysis of randomly switched time-varying systems: Numerical examples

 Figure \ref{fig:examplefig1} shows the state trajectories of system \eqref{example_1} with semi-Markov switching under single experiment.
 The dash-dotted line represents the trajectory of $x_1$ and the dashed line corresponds to the trajectory of $x_2$.
 It is evident from the figure that the states converge to $0$ under a single experiment of semi-Markov switching.
-Figure \ref{fig:examplefigx1} and \ref{fig:examplefigx2} present trajectories under 100 times semi-Markov switching experiments.
-In all trajectories, the states uniformly asymptotically converge to the origin, confirming the almost sure GUAS property of system \eqref{example_1}.
-Additionally, Figure \ref{fig:examplefig2} plots the trajectories of the mean-square values of states to verify the mean-square GUAS.
+Figure \ref{fig:examplefigx1} and \ref{fig:examplefigx2} present trajectories under 2000 times semi-Markov switching experiments.
+In all trajectories, the states uniformly asymptotically converge to the origin, confirming the almost sure GUAS property.